S-J-HAN/Neural-Net/README.md

 score = ff.score(xTest, yTest)
 ```

-You can also run a single data instance by calling the forward pass function:
+You can also run a single data instance through the net by calling the forward pass function:

 ```python
 output = ff.forwardPass(xInstance)